grantcurell/projects/Automating OME Hardware Reports/README.md

 - [x] Create a utility for running scans against OME
 - [x] Figure out how to extract the hardware status specifically after the scan
 - [x] Figure out how to separate the servers that were recently added
-- [ ] Figure out how if I need to force sync alerts
 - [ ] Add the ability to remove servers from OME
   - [x] (Optional) Determine if we want to put these in a discovery group?
 - [x] Create a utility for comparing the PCIe changes to a server between two hardware scans